Pricing ASICs for Cryptocurrency Mining: Theoretical Results

 Finally, we take one step back and look at turn $0$.
-By employing Claim~\ref{claim:risk-free-portfolio-arbitrary-turn} again together with our previous results, we find that the opportunity is worth $\$\frac{550}{9}$ at the first turn.
+By employing \cref{clm:RiskFreePortfolioArbitraryTurn} again together with our previous results, we find that the opportunity is worth $\$\frac{550}{9}$ at the first turn. \end{example}